-While hypothermia occurs most often in very cold temperatures, even cool temperatures (above 40 degrees Fahrenheit or 4 degrees Celsius) can be dangerous to a person who has become chilled from rain, sweat, or being in cold water for an extended period of time.
+While hypothermia happens most often in very cold temperatures, even cool temperatures (above 40°F or 4°C) can be dangerous to a person who has become chilled from rain, sweat, or being in cold water for an extended period of time.

 The following people are most at risk for hypothermia:

-Elderly people, who often have other illnesses, such as heart disease or circulation problems, or take medications that interfere with the body's ability to regulate its temperature
+Elderly people, who often have other illnesses, such as hypothyroidism, heart disease, or circulation problems, or take medicines that interfere with the body's ability to regulate its temperature

 Elderly people with inadequate food, clothing, or heat; often these people sit alone for hours or days at a time in a cold apartment or home; improper nutrition also makes them more susceptible to the cold

-People who remain outdoors for long periods of time, such as the homeless, hikers, and hunters
+People who stay outdoors for long periods of time, such as the homeless, hikers, and hunters

 Half of the elderly people who develop hypothermia die before, or soon after, being found.
 However, even young, seemingly strong people, are affected by hypothermia when exposed to the cold for long periods of time.

-The following are the most common symptoms of hypothermia.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of hypothermia:

 Shivering and exhaustion